-It is important to educate yourself on the different types of insurance, this will ensure you are making the best decision to protect your junk removal business and assets.
-Being educated on the types of insurance needed for your state and your business can be a cost-saving move too.
+It is important to educate yourself on the different types of insurance to ensure you are making the best decision to protect your business and assets.
+Being educated on the types of insurance needed for your state and your business can be a great cost-saving move too.

 Commercial Property Insurance

 Commercial property insurance covers the physical aspects of your junk hauling business such as office building, warehouse, and property fences.
 It also covers smaller assets on the inside of your building like office desks, file cabinets, tools, and other equipment.
 Property insurance can protect your business from property damage or other losses caused by fire, storm damage, accident, theft, or vandalism.

 Business Owners’ Policy (BOP)

 A business owner's policy is a package of insurance policies wrapped into one.
 For your junk removal business, you'll have a business owner's policy drawn up specifically for this type of company.
 Below are some of the problems/potential risks for which a business owner's policy offers protection:

 - Equipment failures: To move junk items that are large and heavy, junk removal companies require special machinery for this process.
 Unfortunately, equipment can fail and malfunction.
 For example, your trash compactor breaks.
 Instead of paying out of your pocket to repair it, a BOP can cover the cost of repairs or replacement.